tikotzky/inline-environment-variables-webpack-plugin/README.md

 };
 ```

-### Inline only selected enviroment variables
+### Inline only selected environment variables

-You can optionally pass a config to select which enviroment variables you would like to inline.
+You can optionally pass a config to select which environment variables you would like to inline.

 A config can be either a string an object or an array.